primer/react/docs/content/StyledOcticon.md

 StyledOcticon components get `COMMON` system props.
 Read our [System Props](/system-props) doc page for a full list of available props.

+## System props

+**Note: System props for components other than `Box` are deprecated and will be removed soon.**

+StyledOcticon components get `COMMON` system props.
+Read our [System Props](/system-props) doc page for a full list of available props.

 ## Component props

 StyledOcticon passes all of its props except the common system props down to the [Octicon component](https://github.com/primer/octicons/tree/master/lib/octicons_react#usage), including: